-1-3 GENERAL BUILDING REQUIREMENTS.
+1-4 GENERAL BUILDING REQUIREMENTS.

-UFC 1-200-01, DoD Building Code (General Building Requirements), provides applicability of model building codes and government-unique criteria for typical design disciplines and building systems, as well as for accessibility, antiterrorism, security, sustainability, and safety.
+Comply with UFC 1-200-01, DoD Building Code.
+UFC 1-200-01 provides applicability of model building codes and government unique criteria for typical design disciplines and building systems, as well as for accessibility, antiterrorism, security, high performance and sustainability requirements, and safety.
 Use this UFC in addition to UFC 1-200-01 and the UFCs and government criteria referenced therein.